Flolagale/mailin/README.md

 __Artisanal inbound emails for every web app__
 <img align="right" src="postman.jpg"/>

-Mailin is an smtp server that listen for emails, parse them and post them as json to the url of your choice.
+Mailin is an smtp server that listens for emails, parses them and posts them as json to the url of your choice.
 It checks the incoming emails [dkim](http://en.wikipedia.org/wiki/DomainKeys_Identified_Mail), [spf](http://en.wikipedia.org/wiki/Sender_Policy_Framework), spam score (using [spamassassin](http://spamassassin.apache.org/)) and tells you in which language the email is written.

 Mailin can be used as a standalone application directly from the command line, or embedded inside a node application.